Jacob Maddox: Club career

 On 12 August 2020, Maddox signed a four-year deal at Portuguese club Vitória de Guimarães, ending his seven year stay at Chelsea.
 He returned to England in July 2021, signing on loan for Burton Albion.

 In September 2022 he signed for Walsall.
+He was released by Walsall at the end of the 2022–23 season.

+On 7 August 2023, Maddox signed for Forest Green Rovers on a free transfer.

+On 7 January 2025, Maddox had his contract with Forest Green Rovers terminated by mutual consent, allowing him to join fellow National League side Yeovil Town on an eighteen-month contract.

 International career

 He has been a youth international for England, up to under-20 level.
 In June 2017, he was selected to represent England at the 2017 UEFA European Under-19 Championship.